surifirstpin/biplus_documentation/docs/DataRun.md

 ## Adding Dimension and Measure

-A **Dimension** is a set of group of data and **Measure** is a information of group of data and they combinedly acts as fundamental building blocks for a query.
+A **Dimension** is a set of group of data and **Measure** is a information of group of data and they collectively acts as fundamental building blocks for a query.
+> For Example

 Select set of fields, from dimension ( Grey fields) or measure (Orange fields) to build a query.